AhmetEkremAkel/AES_Image_Encryption_Decryption_FPGA_Verilog/README.md

 ![image](https://github.com/user-attachments/assets/a7db61e7-ce55-4e43-b55c-fa805b7206f3)

-##⚙️ FPGA Architecture

-The project consists of modular and synchronous hardware blocks:

-UART Interface: For image data transmission between PC and FPGA

-AES Core: Implements round transformations (SubBytes, ShiftRows, etc.)

-Key Expansion: FSM-controlled round key generation

-Control FSM: Manages pipeline and data flow across AES and UART modules

 ## 🧩 UART-based Image Encryption Flow

 RGB image is loaded and zero-padded in MATLAB

-Image is partitioned into 8×8 blocks
+Image is partitioned into 4×4 blocks

 Blocks are sent sequentially via UART to the FPGA